Social cognitive theory: Self-efficacy

 Social cognitive theory posits that learning most likely occurs if there is a close identification between the observer and the model and if the observer also has a great self-efficacy.
-Self–efficacy is the extent to which an individual believes that they can master a particular skill.
+Self-efficacy is a term used to describe a person's belief in their ability to achieve their goals and produce desired outcomes through their own actions.
 Self-efficacy beliefs function as an important set of proximal determinants of human motivation, affect, and action—which operate on action through motivational, cognitive, and affective intervening processes.

 According to Bandura, self-efficacy is "the belief in one's capabilities to organize and execute the courses of action required to manage prospective situations".
 Bandura and other researchers have found an individual's self-efficacy plays a major role in how goals, tasks, and challenges are approached.
 Individuals with high self-efficacy are more likely to believe they can master challenging problems and they can recover quickly from setbacks and disappointments.
 Individuals with low self-efficacy tend to be less confident and don't believe they can perform well, which leads them to avoid challenging tasks.
 Therefore, self-efficacy plays a central role in behavior performance.
 Observers who have high level of self-efficacy are more likely to adopt observational learning behaviors.

+There are several ways to develop a strong sense of self-efficacy, including mastering challenges, social modeling, improving physical and emotional stated, and verbal persuasion.
+Building a resilient sense of self-efficacy requires overcoming obstacles and learning from mistakes.
+Self-efficacy beliefs can impact cognitive, motivational, emotional, and decision-making processes, and they play a significant role in individual and collective success.

 Self-efficacy can be developed or increased by: